landrs-toolkit/LANDRs-Science-Drone/Design/MechanicalDesign/RadioReceivers/README.md

  </a>

 The R/C designs are specificly for the FrSky ARCHER GR8 Receiver.
 There are two designs inlcuded, where the antenna are oriented 90&deg; apart, just in two different planes.
+This snap fit makes use of the following [carbon fiber tube mount](https://github.com/landrs-toolkit/LANDRs-Science-Drone/tree/main/Design/MechanicalDesign/SensorMounts/NiTubeMounting)

 **90VP:**